-- a) Write a program that connects to a database using JDBC display all records in a table. - b) Write a program to connect to a database using JDBC and insert values into it. - c) Write a program to connect to a database using JDBC and delete values from it
+- A) Write a java program to connect to a database using JDBC and insert values into it - B) Write a java program to connect to a database using JDBC and delete values from it

-Write a program that works as a simple calculator.
+Week 16: Write a java program that works as a simple calculator.
 Use a Grid Layout to arrange Buttons for digits and for the + - \ % operations.
-Add a text field to display the result.
+Add a text field to display the result

-Upon successful completion of this course, the students will be able to:

-- 1. Analyze the necessity for Object Oriented Programming paradigm and over structured programming and become familiar with the fundamental concepts in OOP. - 2.
-Demonstrate an ability to design and develop Java programs, analyze, and interpret object oriented data and report results. - 3.
-Analyze the distinguish between various types of inheritance. - 4.
+- 1. Upon successful completion of this course, the students will be able to: - 2.
+Able to analyze the necessity for Object Oriented Programming paradigm and over structured programming and become familiar with the fundamental concepts in OOP. - 3.
+Demonstrate an ability to design and develop java programs, analyze, and interpret object oriented data and report results. - 4.
 Demonstrate an ability to design an object oriented system, AWT components or multithreaded process as per needs and specifications. - 5.
-Demonstrate an ability to visualize and work on laboratory and multidisciplinary tasks like console and windows applications for standalone programs.
+Demonstrate an ability to visualize and work on laboratory and multidisciplinary tasks like console and windows applications both for standalone and Applets programs

-MRCETCAMPUS | AUTONOMOUS INSTITUTION - UGC, GOVT.
+M R C E T CAMPUS | AUTONOMOUS INSTITUTION - UGC, GOVT.
 OF INDIA II Year B.Tech.
 CSE(AI&ML)- II Sem L/T/P/D/C 0/-/3/-/1.5